jeff-160/Potato/README.md

 To create a new Potato project:
 1. Clone and rename the folder if needed
 2. Run the build.bat file located in the root directory
-3. Enter a project name when prompted, and a compilation and .cpp file will be generated
+3. Enter a project name when prompted, and a compile.ps1 and .cpp file will be generated

 A complete Potato project folder will be structured as such.
 ```